 That Sunday, once again I had everyone bring everything down to the laundry room.
 Right then and there I could tell a difference.
 Considerably fewer piles than the week before.
 This was exciting!

-Week three, same story, had everyone bring clothes down on Sunday, started a couple loads that night and was completely finished with laundry for the week by Monday afternoon!
+Week three, same story, had everyone bring clothes down on Sunday, started a couple of loads that night, and was completely finished with laundry for the week by Monday afternoon!
 Imagine not thinking about laundry for 6 whole days!!
 It really is a beautiful thing.

 I really hope some of you will join me and try this method out!
 I challenge you to try it!
 I really believe you won’t be disappointed and you may finally win the war against your laundry!
 Let me know if you have any questions.
 If you’re a subscriber, you can access the checklist here.
 If you haven’t subscribed yet make sure and do so below to get access to all my free printables including the laundry checklist.